 These new technologies will help home-based businesses offer the same kinds of efficient, personalized customer service experiences that larger companies can deliver — at the same volume and at a lower cost without an army of employees.
 For example, software such as Acquisio can help home-based business owners optimize their digital marketing efforts across multiple platforms.

 Sole Proprietorships Remain the Most Common Small Businesses

 The Small Business Administration reports that around 50 percent of small businesses are home-based firms, including 60.1 percent of firms without paid employees.
 Sole proprietorships are by far the most common types of these businesses, according to the same data.

 Yet there are several benefits to forming a single member LLC for your home-based business.
 Whether you want to become a freelance writer, sell products on Amazon, work as a consultant in your area of expertise, or any other home-based business activities, consider using inexpensive LLC formation services to protect your personal assets from business legal liabilities.
-Incfile offers easy LLC formation packages that cost a few hundred dollars or less, in addition to your state’s filing fees.
+Incfile offers easy LLC formation packages.

 The Concept of a Workplace Will Continue to Change

 The annual Staples Workplace Survey recently found that the concept of “workplace” is continuing to evolve, which is opening up new opportunities and credibility for home-based businesses.
 For example, a mere 32 percent of employees spent all of their time at work in the office.
 What’s more, a significant portion (43 percent) said that the option to work remotely is a “must-have” for today’s workers.